n1vux/articles/Linux/2022-Nov-Mastodon/Mastodon-notes.md

 <https://indieweb.org/POSSE>

 (_I'm using GitHub Pages for this content.
-Which you might think is giving _them_ content, but the original copy is on my harddrive and checked into a Git repository that they have a copy of ... and i can replicate to any other webserver or repository i want, it won't go away if M$ closes GH.
-But aslong as GitHub.io exists, RSS or SocialMedia links to here will be good; and if it vanishes, this can reappear elsewhere._)
+Which you might think is giving _them_ content, but the _original_ copy is on my harddrive and checked into a Git repository that they have a copy of ... and i can replicate to any other webserver or repository i want, it won't go away if M$ ever closes or pivots GH.
+But as long as GitHub.io exists, RSS or SocialMedia links to (t)here will be good; and if it vanishes, this can (will) reappear elsewhere._)

 #### RSS